Aparna200504/BingeRecommendation/README.md

 Open http://localhost:5000 in your browser.

-In associated with Watumull Institute of Engineering and Technology"
+In associated with Watumull Institute of Engineering and Technology